cksystemsteaching/selfie/README.md

 Inventing and then using formal languages comes with a number of fundamental challenges related to their *syntax* and their *semantics*.
 However, before we can even talk about their semantics, that is, their meaning we need to say what exactly a *sentence* in a formal language is in terms of its syntax regardless of its actual meaning.
 This is a *specification* problem.
 Moreover, reliably checking whether some possibly long sequence of characters is a sentence in a formal language requires constructing software that is able to do that for us.
 For example, whenever we write a program we would like to use a computer to check as fast as possible if the program is in fact, say, a C\* program never mind its actual meaning.
 This is an *implementation* problem.

+> Syntax is a prerequisite for semantics

 Specifying the syntax of a formal language and efficiently checking whether some sequence of characters is a sentence according to that syntax are prerequisites of constructing semantics.
-This may sound very complicated but computer scientists have figured out an elegant and efficient way for doing that.
+This may all sound very complicated but computer scientists have figured out an elegant and efficient way for dealing with syntax.
 Here it is!

 Let us begin with something simple.
 How do we specify what, say, a decimal number is?
 It is easy in English: a decimal number is a sequence of decimal digits with at least one digit.
 But how do we say that formally?
 There are formal languages called grammars that have been designed exactly for this purpose.
 We use Extended Backus-Naur Form (EBNF) which was originally proposed by computer scientists John Warner Backus and Peter Naur, and later extended with repetition and optionality operators by Niklaus Wirth.